Musa6630/Postman_Clone/README.md

 # project-6
-this is postman clone used for getting post and get request through api
+Postman is an API platform for developers to design, build, test and iterate their APIs.